Simply LaKita

 Overhead view of ingredients needed to make salmon patties in separate bowls on marble surface.

 • Canned Pink Salmon - The key ingredient and base of the salmon mixture, you will need one 14.75-ounce can of salmon instead of fresh salmon.
 It has a meaty texture and is perfect to keep stocked in your pantry whenever the mood hits for you to make this recipe.
-Feel free to use any brand that you prefer, but just like my mom, I tend to always grab the Double Q. This can be easily located at your local grocery store on the shelf, usually in the same aisle as the canned tuna.
+Feel free to use any brand you prefer, but just like my mom, I tend to always grab the Double Q. This can be easily located at your local grocery store on the shelf, usually in the same aisle as the canned tuna.

 • Onion - Yellow or white, finely chopped.
 Avoid using red onion for this recipe.
 Shallots can be substituted instead.